Looking for credit help? Check out The Truth About Credit Cards!

 jumbo

-Jumbo financing, largely a thing of the past, may be slated for a comeback, according to an LA times report.
+Jumbo mortgage financing, largely a thing of the past, may be slated for a comeback, according to an LA times report.

-Apparently, Bank of America is planning to roll out a program focused on loan amounts between $730,000 and $1.5 million, with 30-year fixed rates beginning in the upper five-percent range.
+Apparently, Bank of America is planning to roll out a loan program focused on loan amounts between $730,000 and $1.5 million, with 30-year fixed rates beginning in the upper five-percent range.

 The jumbo-conforming spread continues to remain high, but with conforming rates so low, that means more reasonable jumbo rates, despite being offered at a premium.